How to Get Rid of Ladybugs

 To be fair, some ladybugs are wonderful insects that help control plant-eating pests like aphids.
 The “good” ladybugs are smaller, have bright red shells and all-black heads with white cheeks.

-There are 450 ladybug species in North America alone, and some of those eat the plants (instead of the aphids), such as the Mexican bean beetle (yellow-orange with black spots) and the squash beetle (yellow-orange with larger black spots).
-And, there’s the dreaded Asian lady beetle, which is known for aggravating asthma symptoms and excreting a foul smelling liquid that stains.
+There are 450 ladybug species in North America alone.
+Some eat the plants instead of the aphids, such as the Mexican bean beetle (yellow-orange with black spots) and the squash beetle (yellow-orange with larger black spots).
+And there’s the dreaded Asian lady beetle, which is known for aggravating asthma symptoms and excreting a foul smelling liquid that stains.

-There are ways to protect your home from an infestation and things you can do if you’re too late and they’re already inside.
+There are ways to protect your home from an infestation, and things you can do if they’re already inside.

-- Vacuum them up right away: You don’t want to squash Asian lady beetles because it could leave behind a stain and an unpleasant smell.
+- Vacuum them up right away: Squashing Asian lady beetles can leave behind a stains and an unpleasant smell.
 Instead, suck them up with the vacuum and empty the dust cup or bag immediately.
-If you don’t dispose of the sucked-up bugs right away, your vacuum will be stinky the next time you use it.
+If you don’t dispose of them right away, your vacuum will stink the next time you use it.

 - Use citrus or citronella cleaners: Ladybugs, specifically Asian lady beetles, are attracted to their own scent but are not a fan of citrus or citronella.
 Use a cleaner with those scents to discourage an infestation.
 This natural remedy will help you get rid of almost all insects around your home.

-- Plant mums: Mums are the most unattractive flower to ladybugs, so, if you plant them near your doors, you can discourage these bugs from coming into your home.
+- Plant mums: Mums are the most unattractive flower to ladybugs.
+If you plant them near your doors, you’ll discourage them from coming into your home.